Gonzalo2408/CardiacOCT-project/README.md

 ## Dataset

-The intracoronary OCT dataset used in this study is a collection of OCT scans from different centers, including (write it better later) RadboudUMC, EST-NEMC, AMPH, HMC, ISALA.
+The intracoronary OCT dataset used in this study is a collection of OCT scans from 5 different medical centers: Isala Zwole (ISALA), Amphia Hospital (AMPH), ??
+(NEMC), Hague Medical Centrum (HMC) and RadboudUMC (RADB).

-Since manually labelling the dataset is a very time consuming task for annotators, not all scans were included for the training.
-In particular, the methodology is to label each 40th frame in the scan, unless there are some regions in other frames that are necessarily to label.
+Since the manually labelling of OCT frames is a very time consuming task for annotators, not all scans were included for the training.
+In particular, the standard methodology is to label each 40th frame in the scan, unless there are some regions in other frames that are necessarily to label.
 Thus, frames that contain some degree of labelling were included for the training.

 | Dataset  | Nº of patients (train/test) | Nº of pullbacks (train/test) | Nº of annotated frames (train/test)
 | ------------- | ------------- | -------------  | -------------